openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _interface-access:

--  A name declared within an interface (*interface level scope*) is accessible inside and outside that interface (default public).
+-  A name declared inside an interface (*interface level scope*) is accessible inside and outside that interface (default public).

 .. index::